 We welcome the introduction of this bill which would modernise and bring greater clarity to the Scottish law of prescription.
+We are supportive of the review of this area of law.

 We support the policy underlying the principle in allowing a period of time for claims to be raised or rights to be asserted and then introducing a "cut-off" point which grants certainty and allows individuals and businesses to organise their affairs.
 Furthermore we emphasise the importance of encouraging parties to enforce rights or claims in early course, not least because many years after the fact, evidence will have deteriorated or disappeared and relevant individuals may no longer be traceable, or indeed have passed away.